14-year-old to become youngest ever to play in US Masters

 Guan began the day with a five-shot buffer but was slowly pegged back by a fabulous closing round from Thailand’s Cheng-tsung Pan.
 Australia’s Oliver Goss who won last week’s WA Open, finished three strokes behind Guan in third spot.

 Along with winning the prestigious title, Guan earns a berth in next year’s US Masters and will be 14-years-old when he sets foot on the fairways of Augusta National.
-He may have to change his putting technique though.
-He currently uses a belly putter which may be deemed illegal in the coming months.

 We may see this kid in the Presidents Cup team sooner rather than later.